 Recipe Variations For Different Diets

 - Vegan: I replaced regular milk with soy or almond milk and eggs with cornstarch instead.
-This gives our boiled custard a nice fluffy feeling and texture.
+This gives our boiled custard a nice, fluffy feeling and texture.
 However, it should be kept in mind that the texture will differ.

-- Dairy-Free: I use diary-free milk alternatives, such as soy or coconut milk.
+- Dairy-Free: I use dairy-free milk alternatives, such as soy or coconut milk.
 However, I have to share that these alternatives are a bit thinner than milk, which can affect the overall texture of the custard.

 - Fat-Free: Unfortunately, the fat content in boiled custard is a bit high because it contains whole milk.
 To reduce the fat content, I use skimmed milk or low-fat milk, which has less fat.